North–South War of the Lushai Hills

 The Chhim leh Hmar Indo, or the War of the North and South, was a civil war in the Lushai chiefdoms, taking place between 1856 and 1859 and widely considered one of the bloodiest conflicts among the Mizo people.
-The conflict was faced due to a divison in the Sailo family with the northern descendants of Lallula and the southern descendants of Rolûra.
+The conflict arose due to a division in the Sailo family between the northern descendants of Lallula and the southern descendants of Rolûra.
 Several battles, including famous pasalṭha such as Chawngbawla, took place.
 The Khawnglung Massacre granted advantage to the northern faction before the mautam famine ended the conflict.

 Background

 Chief Vûta, after defeating the Zadêng chiefs, continued to migrate his settlements until he settled in Hualtu.
 During this time, Vûta was famed for his prestige.
 In searching for a new settlement location, Vûta built a hut at the site of Buanhmun to establish a new village.

 Rolûra's descendents had established themselves in the southern areas of the Lushai Hills.
 Rolûra's grandson, Chief Lalpuithanga, was the most powerful amongst his descendants.
 Lalpuithanga declared in regards to the northern chiefs that he would move and live adjacent to them as a check on them.
 At that time, Chief Vûta's rifle had been taken by Lalpuithanga's villagers.
 Despite requests for it to be returned, there was no response.
 Vûta, who was migrating from Hualtu, was crossing towards the new land of Buanhmun.
 However, before Vûta properly established himself and his subjects, Lalpuithanga occupied his house.
 Vûta continued to challenge Lalpuithanga's occupation and encouraged his subjects to migrate en masse until Lalpuithanga succumbed and retreated back to Vanchengte.
 Upon Lalpuithanga's retreat, Vûta composed a hla mocking him.